Albuquerque Personal Injury Lawyer

 Premises liability refers to accidents stemming from a dangerous condition on someone’s property.
 Not to be confused with slip and fall cases—a category of premises liability cases occurring when someone slips and gets injured in the fall—premises liability is a broader class of cases in which a person suffers any kind of injury on someone else’s property.
 These accidents can occur just about anywhere, from commercial properties such as grocery stores, gas stations, restaurants, malls, and retail stores, to a neighbor’s home or a public or private swimming pool.

 Elderly adults are often abused in nursing homes because they’re not able to protect themselves.
-If you suspect your family member is being mistreated in a New Mexico nursing home, you may be able to file a personal injury claim against an abuser and the caregiving facility where the abuse took place.
+If you suspect your family member is being mistreated in a Albuquerque nursing home, you may be able to file a personal injury claim against an abuser and the caregiving facility where the abuse took place.

 What Are the Best Steps to Take Just after an Accident?